Serkan80/api-management/README.md

-# Background
+# OpenSesame

-This project contains an api-management (APIM) system built with Quarkus and Apache Camel.
+OpenSesame is an api-management (APIM) system built with Quarkus and Apache Camel.
 It is built in a modular way, where you can build your own APIM in a customizable way that fits your needs.
 Almost all functionalities are optional beside the core.

-Note that this project is still in progress.

 ## Features